AeroFlaire/reference_checker/README.md

 # Usage:

-1.Prior to running the flask app, you must add your email to the variable OPENALEX_EMAIL on line 20 of app_3.py.
+1. Prior to running the flask app, you must add your email to the variable OPENALEX_EMAIL on line 20 of app_3.py.

 2. Run the Flask App: